Skip to main content

 Appeal levels: Internal level 1 (30 days for standard, 72h expedited), internal level 2 (in some states), then external/independent review.
 Medicare Advantage adds federal levels 2-5 (IRE → ALJ → Council → District Court).

-Timing: Standard appeals must be filed within 180 days of the denial date.
+Carrier timing: Standard appeals must be filed within 180 days of the denial date.
 Urgent designations compress carrier response time to 72 hours.
 Medicare Advantage level-2 deadline is 60 days from level-1 denial.

 What we know about UnitedHealthcare: We file all UHC appeals with the criteria-disclosure request embedded in the cover letter.
 This anchors the procedural record from day one.